MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Type_Conversion.md

 The `L` suffix on the `1` literal forces the result to be an **Int64**.
 For more information, see [about_Numeric_Literals][07].

-Usually, it's the left-hand side (LHS) operand of PowerShell operators that determines the data type used in the operation.
+Usually, the left-hand side (LHS) operand of PowerShell operators determines the data type used in the operation.
 PowerShell converts (coerces) the right-hand side (RHS) operand to the required type.

 ```powershell